tytydraco/yessleep/out/Theres_A_Monster_Under_My_Bed.md

 Evidence found on victim Gavi Hammond's phone at the crime scene; depicts events leading up to death from victims perspective.
-Found at 12:34PM.
+Found at 12:34PM, October 27th.

 3:24AM